n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/cross_site_scripting_xss.md

 [Example Reflected XSS](#Example%20Reflected%20XSS)

 ### Stored
 Also known as *persistent XSS* occurs when an application receives data from an [untrusted](../concepts/trust.md) source and *stores* that data in later [HTTP responses](../concepts/web_tech/http_response.md) in an unsafe manner.
-The data can be stored in the database that feeds the applicaiton, for example.
+The data can be stored in the database that feeds the application, for example.

 This is very common with comment boards, where users are able to submit input and that input is sent via an [HTTP POST request](../concepts/web_tech/POST.md).
 Any user viewing the comment will execute the malicious JavaScript.

 ### Blind
-Similar to stored in that it is stored in the web application, perhaps in a databse, that is viewed later by another user, such as a help desk technician.
+Similar to stored in that it is stored in the web application, perhaps in a database, that is viewed later by another user, such as a help desk technician.
 The difference here between typical stored XSS is that the attacker cannot confirm that the attack was successful because they do not have access to the location the script was stored.

 ## Finding

 ## Examples
-### Example DOM XSS
+### Example-DOM
-A websites JavaScript gets contents from the `window.locaiton.hash` and writes that information to the current page.
-The contents of this hash are not checked for malicious content, enabling the attacker to to inject whatever JavaScript they would like onto the web page.
+A website's JavaScript gets contents from the `window.location.hash` and writes that information to the current page.
+The contents of this hash are not checked for malicious content, enabling the attacker to inject whatever JavaScript they would like onto the web page.

 These are often passed in the URL portion of a link to an unsuspecting user.

-### Example Reflected XSS
+### Example-Reflected
 Suppose a website includes a text input form that is immediately echoed on the page and the search is reflected in the browser.
 Take this for example

 `https://vulnsite.com/search?term=banana`